typrgs/comp-4060/project/README.md

 ## 4 Message Sequences
 The following are high-level sequence diagrams that outline some message sequences that occur between 3 nodes.
+These sequence diagrams can be rendered on the online Mermaid viewer.
 Broadcast messages are consecutive arrows.

 ### 4.1 Pulse